Why Use External Storage

 DAS

-NAS & JBOD
+JBOD

-Network Attached Storage (NAS) and Just A Bunch Of Disks (JBOD) both refers to an external storage device that is connected to a network rather than directly to a computer.
-The main advantage of this is the ability to share access to the data, allowing multiple users to connect via the network whether in the same building as the NAS and JBOD or outside, over the Internet.
-There are two common form factors of NAS and JBOD - desktop and rackmount.
-As the name suggests desktop boxes simply sits on a desk or table top and have a cable connecting them to the network.
-The rackmount type is designed to fit a standard 19in wide computer rack cabinet in a server, coms room or datacentre.
-As you may expect the rackmount type are usually higher specification devices as they are intended for much larger organisations.
-You can learn more about NAS solutions by reading our NAS BUYERS GUIDE.
+Just A Bunch Of Disks (JBOD) refers to an external storage device that is connected to a network rather than directly to a computer.
+The main advantage of this is the ability to share access to the data, allowing multiple users to connect via the network whether in the same building as the JBOD or outside, over the internet.
+There are two common form factors of JBOD - desktop and rackmount.
+As the name suggests, desktop boxes simply sit on a desk or table top in the home or small office, and have a cable connecting them to the network.

 Software Defined Storage